AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-reports-matrix-report-not-loading.md

 ---
-title: "Reports: Issues when loading Matrix reports"
+title: 'Reports: Issues when loading Matrix reports'
-description: "When a user attempts to load a Matrix report as a chart, issues may occur."
+description: When a user attempts to load a Matrix report as a chart, issues may occur.
 hidefromtoc: yes
 feature: Reports and Dashboards
+exl-id: d60e7c7d-a266-4264-be1f-e94a9d46e702
 ---
 # Reports: Issues when loading Matrix reports

 >[!NOTE]